PyMOL Colors and Visualization: color by chain, secondary structure, and custom schemes

 set stick_radius, <value> (, <selection>)

 The default value of the scale is 0.25.
-You can decrease it to have thicker sticks and vice versa.
+You can increase it to have thicker sticks and vice versa.

 1